We love our dogs, and we love to share our food with them as a special treat.

-If you suspect your dog has eaten onions you must seek veterinary help.
+If you suspect your dog has eaten a medium to a large amount of onions, you must seek veterinary help.

 Intestinal blockage is a potentially fatal condition that may require emergency surgery to correct.

-If you feed your dog the flesh of the persimmon be aware that persimmons can have a laxative effect in dogs.
+If you feed your dog the persimmon’s flesh, be aware that persimmons can have a laxative effect on dogs.

 Raisins are very high on the list of human foods dangerous to dogs.